succinctlabs/sp1-solana/example/README.md

 ### Running the script

-To load the pregenerated proof, serialize it to a fixture, and verify it on chain, run the following commands.
+To load the pregenerated proof, convert it to a [`SP1Groth16Proof`], and verify it on chain, run the following commands.

 ```shell
 cd script